|

 million pounds of pinto beans, 295 million pounds of ground beef,

-and 106 million pounds of cheese every year.
+and 106 million pounds of cheese each year.
 Not bad, especially

 for an operation that began humbly (as most American fast food